lwjohnst86/analyzing-cohorts-course/chapter1.md

 key: bb64056fa8
 ```

 What cohort study design is the Framingam study?
-You should be able to determine the type based on the variables and the data in the `framingham` dataset.
+You should be able to determine the type based on the variables and the data structure in the `framingham` dataset.

 `@instructions`

-- Prospective
+- Prospective.
-- Retrospective
+- Retrospective.

 `@hint`